bhugoVilela/palette.nvim/README.md

 :Palette export <colorscheme_name>
 ```
 will export the colorscheme and make it available for `:colorscheme`

+### Caveats
+1. This plugin was built in a couple of afternoons, a proper version could do with
+a decent parser, I could not, however, bring myself to write a parser for such a
+small hobby plugin.
+I could've written a parser in treesitter but it would be
+more effort than I would like to put in this.

+2. The error handling isn't great because of the point above.

+3. The experimental features lack proper documentation. `:h palette-include` for
+   example, is equivalent to a preprocessor macro and does not replace linking.

 ### Further reading
 - The [help docs](docs/palette.txt) are a lot more detailed than this readme and I